SodiumZH/NFF-Girls/wiki/gameplay-en.md

 If other conditions are fulfilled but failed because of hostility (has ever been hostile recently), the mob will generate angry particles on given.
 (Some mobs ignore hostility.)

+### Item-Dropping Process

+Drop required items on the ground and it will try picking it up like Piglins.
+It will hold the item for a few seconds, consume it and increase the progress.
+The progress value mechanism is similar to item-giving process.

 #### Interruption